 - Local Authorities

 All students will attend work placements in early years settings throughout the programme, they will be expected to undertake work based activities in preparation for their teaching and learning sessions.
 These may include information exercises such as locating relevant policies and resource audits for review and discussion.
 Observations of children or work processes in the placement/work setting may be used to inform discussion, such as analysing children's needs, involvement in the planning process or the preparation of work focused learning materials.
-Vocational Evidence Records will provide support for learners on placement and all students will be supported by a work based supervisor within the setting and visits from the academic staff.
+Placement records will provide support for learners on placement and all students will be supported by a work-based supervisor within the setting.